WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### News
+- [01/2026] Our prototype for AI-enabled urban wastewater systems in Corpus Christi has been accepted to AAAI 2026.
+Thanks to our collaborators!
 - [08/2025] Our DB4AI - databases for AI project is accepted by SIGMOD 2026.
 Thanks to our collaborators!
 - [07/2025] Our AI for drug discovery project will be funded by our university's research enhancement grant.
 - [09/2024] Qiming's GNN work is accepted by ACM SIGSPATIAL SRC.
 Congratulations Qiming!